verbb/formie/packages/docs/browser/modules/field/date-picker.md

 Date picker enhances Date fields rendered with the `datePicker` display type by mounting flatpickr on the transport input.

+When the field's **Value type** is **Date Range**, the module mounts flatpickr in `range` mode and keeps hidden start/end transport inputs in sync with the selected range.

 ## Events

 #### The `formie:field:date-picker:before-init` event